Skip to content

 The ceremony, held July 9, drew over triple digit attendees.
 Organizers guided families around the school, located at 20 White St., showing off the different classrooms and environments, as kids socialized and enjoyed the various play structures outside.

 “We are very excited to be in the Winchester community!” said Alexandra Loos, head of education at Heartworks, Little Sprouts and Building Blocks.
-“It is really a celebration of what is possible when our communities come together and we are proud to offer where all families and children are welcome and every child has access to joyful and high quality early learning.”
+“It is really a celebration of what is possible when our communities come together and we are proud to offer a place where all families and children are welcome and every child has access to joyful and high quality early learning.”

 The Heartworks model, based in Vermont, is a nature-based curriculum where they try to infuse that experience into a child’s day.
 Winchester is the first Massachusetts location.

-“[We] really getting away from the typical play you might think of, like plastic toys,” said Christie Pinheiro, chief operating officer of Little Sprouts, Heartworks and Building Blocks “We really want to make sure that they are having the opportunity to use their imagination, be creative, and do that with nature.”
+“[We] are really getting away from the typical play you might think of, like plastic toys,” said Christie Pinheiro, chief operating officer of Little Sprouts, Heartworks and Building Blocks “We really want to make sure that they are having the opportunity to use their imagination, be creative, and do that with nature.”

 Loos said Heartworks realized Winchester was missing an early education program.